I am passionate about photography, media and cinema and I hope I can share that passion with others through these articles

 1. The Absence of Scooby’s Gangs Parents

 In the parents department, Joyce was pretty much alone.
 Willow’s mother appeared on screen only to immediately try to burn her daughter at the stake.
-Xander’s parents were prominently featured on their son’s wedding, exhibiting behavior that was far away from role model material.
+Xander’s parents were prominently featured at their son’s wedding, exhibiting behavior that was far from role model material.
 Even so, it felt weird that they never got involved in any shenanigans, not even when they took place in their basement.

 2. The Success of the Bronze